tozd/go-errors/README.md

 - Provides [`errors.Errorf`](https://pkg.go.dev/gitlab.com/tozd/go/errors#Errorf) which supports `%w` format verb to both wrap and record a stack trace at the same time (if not already recorded).
-- Provides [`errors.E`](https://pkg.go.dev/gitlab.com/tozd/go/errors#E) type to be used instead of standard `error` to annotate which functions return errors with a stack trace.
+- Provides [`errors.E`](https://pkg.go.dev/gitlab.com/tozd/go/errors#E) type to be used instead of standard `error` to annotate which functions return errors with a stack trace and details.
 - Clearly defines what are differences and expected use cases for:
   - [`errors.Errorf`](https://pkg.go.dev/gitlab.com/tozd/go/errors#Errorf): creating a new error and recording a stack trace, optionally wrapping an existing error